SymWhy/TestSudoku/README.md

 catch exceptions for row/column/box input

 Grid = the whole sudoku grid of 3x3 subgrids
-Subgrid = 3x3 subgrid of 9 random digits
+Box = 3x3 subgrid of 9 random digits
 Digit = Numbers within a subgrid, none should repeat

 Array = ITS AN ARRAY